djeada/Linux-Notes/notes/ssh_and_scp.md

 In addition to SCP and SFTP, there are several other protocols and tools that can be used for file sharing:

-* FTP (File Transfer Protocol) is the standard Internet protocol for transferring files.
-It is not as secure as SCP or SFTP, but is widely supported and easy to use.
+- FTP: An older way to move files.
+Not very secure.
-* Rsync is a fast and efficient file-copying tool that can be used to transfer files between computers.
-It allows you to transfer only the differences between two files, making it more efficient for transferring large files or frequently-updated files.
+- Rsync: Fast and efficient for moving lots of files.
-* SMB (Server Message Block) is a file-sharing protocol used by Windows machines.
-It is commonly used in local networks of Windows PCs.
-To share files between Linux and Windows machines, you can install the Samba software on your Linux machine and connect to it from your Windows machine using SMB.
+- SMB: Used by Windows computers to share files on a local network.

 ## Challenges

-1. If you don't already have a server, you may set one up using one of several free cloud options (for example, EC2 on Amazon Free Tier) or create a virtual machine with Linux on your PC.
+1. Set up your own server using a free cloud option or a virtual machine.
-1. Connect to a remote server using the SSH protocol.
-This can be done by running the ssh command and specifying the username and server hostname or IP address.
+2. Connect to it using SSH.
-1. Use a non-standard port for the SSH connection.
-To do this, you will need to specify the port number using the -p flag when running the ssh command.
+3. Use a different port for SSH.
-1. Copy a directory from the remote server to your local machine using the scp command.
-To do this, you will need to specify the path to the directory on the remote server and the destination directory on your local machine.
+4. Copy a folder from the server to your computer with SCP.
-1. Upload a directory to the remote server using an SFTP client.
-To do this, you will need to connect to the server using the server's IP address, port 22, and protocol as SFTP or SSH, and use the client's GUI interface to navigate the directories and transfer the directory to the desired location on the server.
+5. Upload a folder to the server using SFTP.
-1. Describe the difference between SCP and SFTP.
+6. Explain the difference between SCP and SFTP.